pnp/cli-microsoft365/docs/manual/docs/cmd/spo/customaction/customaction-get.md

 # spo customaction get

-Gets information about the specific user custom action for site or site collection
+Gets information about a user custom action for site or site collection

 ## Usage